Choomai/The-Murk-stealer/README.md

 ---
 ### 🔨Builder

 __So firstly you need to download [python](https://www.python.org/downloads/).
-Then you need to download the builder [here](https://github.com/Nick-Vinesmoke/The-Murk-stealer/releases/tag/The_Murk_v5.0.1) and place in in one folder with previous files.
+Then you need to download the builder [here](https://github.com/Nick-Vinesmoke/The-Murk-stealer/releases/tag/The_Murk_v5.0.1).
-Finaly go to the "https://t.me/BotFather" and create your own bot.
-You need to save token and bot name.
-Now you need to get your chat id.
-To do this, go to the next bot "https://t.me/TgramUserIDBot" and save the id.
-Insert this data in builder__
+After that, you need to create your Discord server and webhook there.
+[How to do it](https://hookdeck.com/webhooks/platforms/how-to-get-started-with-discord-webhooks#conclusion).
+Finally, insert the name and webhook link in the builder__

 ![LOGO](Images_GitHub/builder.png)